Ansampes/PLPAWeek1/README.md

 III Mastering Machine: The rise of OOP and agile methodologies enabled more efficient code reuse and faster adaptation to technological advancements by easing better use of computing resources.

-c.
-Cloud Computing and DevOps (2000s-present)
+C. Cloud Computing and DevOps (2000s-present)

 I. Mastering Complexity: Cloud computing ease the management of complex infrastructure by providing on-demand resources and scalability.
 This help in maintaining and reducing the complexity associated with large-scale systems.